lindenhutchinson/card_generator/README.md

-# card_generator
+# Card Generator

-An activity card generating app made using Vuetify
+A vuetify app for generating new activity cards from scraped data